BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 > 📘 **optimize (level, …)**
 >
 > _Optimally in some cases_, we can also declare a certain function to be level-1-optimized so that there is a clear indication in our code that the function is optimized, leaving the rest of the code with no extra optimizations _if not needed_.
+This attribute is especially effective for faster compilation times.
 >
 > ```c
 > void _if_run (unsigned int) __attribute__ ((optimize (1)));